 2. You spend more time nagging than you do praising

-As rules aren’t being followed, you and your managers spend more time than you’d like to reprimanding staff.
+As rules aren’t being followed, you and your managers spend more time than you’d like to reprimand staff.
 It’s creating an uncomfortable working environment.
 Plus, you’re nowhere near getting to a position to start recognising and rewarding good work.
-This means high performers are ignored and become demotivated and quality of work drops further.
+This means high performers are ignored and become demotivated and the quality of work drops further.

 3. You’re not clear on how to inspire and motivate your staff